PackeTsar/meraki-cli/README.md

 To see if Meraki-CLI was successfully installed, run the `meraki` command and see if it displays the help menu.

 #### Upgrading

+If you already have Meraki-CLI installed and want to upgrade to the latest release, run the command `meraki upgrade --upgrade-all`

+- To see all the upgrade options, view the help page by running `meraki upgrade`
-If you already have Meraki-CLi installed and want to upgrade to the latest release, use the command `pip3 install --upgrade --no-cache-dir meraki-cli` or `python3 -m pip install --upgrade --no-cache-dir meraki-cli`.
+- If you are updating from a Meraki-CLI version older than v1.5.0, then use `pip3 install --upgrade --no-cache-dir meraki-cli` or `python3 -m pip install --upgrade --no-cache-dir meraki-cli`

 ## Getting and Using your API Key